Is 5G really such a big deal?

 Short answer, yes!
 Speeds will be significantly higher than 4G LTE.
 The top possible speed from a 4G LTE connection is around 100 megabits per second.
 5G, however, tops out around 10 gigabytes per second!
 Of course, that is the highest possible speed and not something that we should regularly expect.
 Still, it is a massive improvement to 4G LTE and will become more important as the network expands.

 How large is the 5G network?

 Currently, each major cellular provider has 5G capacity.
 The problem is, the network is still very much in its infancy.
 Verizon and AT&T’s next-gen network coverage is only in small areas of major cities.
 T-Mobile has the most robust 5G network so far, though it too is severely lacking.
 The purchase of Band 71 has greatly expanded T-Mobile’s 5G footprint, but it has a ways to go.
 Currently, T-Mobile is the 5G leader and has the best strategy for long-term nationwide availability.
 Though Verizon has begun expanding their capacity, they have also severely limited their speeds to 4G LTE in many areas.
-In some areas, 5G connections are causing people to have lower speeds.
+In some areas, 5G connections are causing people to have slower speeds.

 Can I get a 5G connection on my cellular router?